bmorris3/gadfly/docs/gadfly/validation.rst

    relations for a star with known properties like mass, radius, temperature, and luminosity, with the :py:meth:`~gadfly.Hyperparameters.for_star` method.
+3. Download the Kepler photometry for each target into a :py:class:`~lightkurve.LightCurve` object, with help from :py:func:`~lightkurve.search_lightcurve`.
-3. Compute a :py:class:`~gadfly.PowerSpectrum` from the light curve with the :py:meth:`~gadfly.PowerSpectrum.from_light_curve` method.
+4. Compute a :py:class:`~gadfly.PowerSpectrum` from the
+   with the :py:meth:`~gadfly.PowerSpectrum.from_light_curve` method.
-4. Plot the results for each star.
+5. Plot the results for each star with the help of the :py:meth:`~gadfly.PowerSpectrum.plot` method.

-Here we go!

 Implementation
 --------------